mashpie/i18n-node/README.md

 ## Using custom logger

-You can use custom logger.
-For example simple `Console`
+You can configure i18n to use a custom logger.
+For example attach some simple `console`-logging:

     i18n.configure({